lguzzon-scratchbook/brunch-with-phonegap-lungo/README.md

 * Project should now be running on `http://localhost:3000/`
 * To get it running with PhoneGap visit http://phonegap.com/install/ to get started

+Also, for browser testing check out the Dimensions app: http://www.dimensionsapp.com/

 ### Other
 Versions of software the skeleton uses: